katsign/portfolio2.0/README.md

 Hey, I'm Kat. 👋 A digitally-native digital creative.

-I'm a full-stack web developer with an emphasis on design, front-end UIs and simplified user experiences.
-This repo contains the source code for my web development portfolio built with React.
-View six recent projects I've created and contributed to alongside my resume and contact info.
+I'm a multimedia designer and front-end web developer specializing in UI design and simplified user experiences.
+This repo contains the source code for my portfolio built with React.
+View recent projects I've created and contributed to alongside my resume and contact info.

 ## *Featured Projects*